microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-How-To.md

-# How-To use new functionallity
+# How-To use new functionality

 ## Frontend API access